NOC-EO/twlviewer/README.md

 [conda cheatsheet](https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html)

-this one is a bit dated but the content is still the same but note that you are best opening an anaconda command window known as an `Anaconda Prompt` from the start menu for Windows (once anaconda has been installed)
+this tutorial is a bit dated but the content is still relevant but note that you are best opening an anaconda command window known as an `Anaconda Prompt` from the start menu for Windows users (once anaconda has been installed)

 [command window basics tutorial](https://www.youtube.com/watch?v=MBBWVgE0ewk)